Amanuel085/alx-project-0x01-setup/alx-project-0x01/README.md

 - Created reusable `PostCard` component with styled layout
 - Fetched post data from JSONPlaceholder using `getStaticProps`
 - Rendered posts in a responsive grid on `/posts` page

+### ✅ Users Page

+- Defined `UserProps` interface with nested address and company data
+- Created dynamic `UserCard` component styled with Tailwind CSS
+- Fetched user data from JSONPlaceholder using `getStaticProps`
+- Rendered users in a responsive grid on `/users` page